ktaletsk/taletskiy-com/content/blogs/jupytercon-25.md

 ![AN'S ELECTRONICS REPAIR ice cream shop](/img/jupytercon/ans-electronics-repair-shop.jpeg) *Decompressing after our workshop with Rosio Reyes and Matt Fisher at An's Electornics Repair ice cream shop.
 Not a real repair shop, but features menu items on a CRTs!*

-It was so awesome to meet the people who I regularly see on my screen, it GitHub issues, in Zoom calls!
+It was so awesome to meet the people whom I regularly see on my screen, in GitHub issues, in Zoom calls!

 ![Triage Call Crew at JupyterCon 2025](/img/jupytercon/triage-call-crew.jpeg)

-And of course, it was such a priviledge to shake hands and talk to the Project Jupyter leaders and creators:  Fernando Pérez, Brian Granger, Min Ragan-Kelley and many others.
+And of course, it was such a privilege to shake hands and talk to the Project Jupyter leaders and creators:  Fernando Pérez, Brian Granger, Min Ragan-Kelley and many others.

 ![At JupyterCon with Brian Granger, Sylvain Corlay and Jason Weill in the back](/img/jupytercon/IMG_1525.jpeg) *At JupyterCon with Brian Granger, Sylvain Corlay and Jason Weill in the back*